PMP stands for “Project Management Professional” and is awarded by the Project Management Institute (PMI), USA.

 You should be either a bachelor’s degree holder (or global equivalent), or a secondary degree holder (high school diploma, associate’s degree or global equivalent).
 The degree or diploma can be in any discipline.

-If you are degree holder you should have at least 4,500 hours (about three years) of experience leading and directing projects, and if you are a diploma holder you should have 7,500 hours (about five years) of experience.
+If you are degree holder, you should have at least 4,500 hours (about 3 years) of experience leading and directing projects, and if you are a diploma holder, you should have 7,500 hours (about 5 years) of experience.

 You must attend 35 contact hours of formal project management training.
 This training can be obtained from either a PMI Registered Education Provider (R.E.P) or non REPs.